timmshinbone/TS_SampleLesson/README.md

 - _theName_ is what you will use to invoke, or _call_, the function.
 -- __This is always written in camelCase__
 -- try to use a verb, or describe what your function does.
-- _(arguments)_ are any variables that you need to define the parameters of the function
+- _(arg1, arg2, ...)_ arguments are the parameters for the function
-- _block of code_ is where you set the parameters of the function
+- _block of code_ statements where you set the actions of the function

 ```
 function addNums(num1, num2){